ronihogri/financial-doc-reader/steps/step2_BStable2json/README.md

 <br>

-## *Coming Soon*
+## Next Step
-In the next step, we will:
-- Normalize dollar amounts where necessary.
-- Identify and extract values of interest from the JSON version of the table.
+In [Step 3](https://github.com/ronihogri/financial-doc-reader/tree/main/steps/step3_normalize_extract), we will identify and extract values of interest from the JSON version of the table.